What's DAT? Three Case Studies of Measuring Software Development Productivity at Meta With Diff Authoring Time: Experiment: Typed Mocking

 \subsection{Problem Statement}

-In the example diff in Listing~\ref{lst:preamble}, a developer improves the {\tt Application} to be more object-oriented, introducing a new {\tt UserData} class, and altering existing code (lines 13 and 19) to make efficient use of it.
-However, the developer might not be aware of the existing test.
+Listing~\ref{lst:preamble} presents an example diff, with unaltered lines for context and lines prefixed with {\tt +} or {\tt -} added or removed, respectively.
+In this diff, a developer improves the {\tt Application} class (lines 16ff.) to be more object-oriented, introducing a new {\tt UserData} class (lines 9--11), and altering existing code (lines 13 and 19) to make efficient use of it (line 14).
+However, the developer might not be aware of the already existing test (lines 1--7) for it, for example, because the test code might live in a completely different folder structure and is not easily discoverable.

-In the case of the old, untyped mocking framework (Listing~\ref{lst:untyped_mock_error}), they would learn that they had broken a test only after CI ran, introducing significant delays: since the mocked method-body now returns a {\tt dict} value where {\tt UserData} is expected, the Hack runtime throws a {\tt TypehintViolation}.
+In the case of the old, untyped mocking framework (Listing~\ref{lst:untyped_mock_error}), they would learn that they had broken a test only after CI ran, introducing significant delays: since the mocked method body now returns a {\tt dict} value where {\tt UserData} is expected, the Hack runtime throws a {\tt TypehintViolation}.
 This leads to an additional cycle of checking out a diff, reproducing and debugging the unexpected failure, coming up with the right fix, and verifying it.
 The lack of static types for mocking has proven to be a hindrance to productivity, as indicated by the disproportionately high number of {\tt TypehintViolation}-exceptions from CI logs.

 To avoid this degraded experience, we built a typed variant of the existing mocking framework.
 Listing~\ref{lst:typed_mock} shows the new typed {\tt mock} function.
 The Hack type checker will immediately report a type mismatch as a type error in the developer’s IDE because the closure type is incompatible, without the need for the developer to know about or execute any potentially existing tests.